 The Catahoula Leopard Dog is a versatile, medium to large working breed.
-It is not yet officially recognised by the AKC, but is part of their Foundation Stock Service.
+It is not yet officially recognized by the AKC, but is part of their Foundation Stock Service.

 Catahoulas are energetic, intelligent, and alert.
 They grow between 22 and 24 inches tall, weighing from 50 to 95 pounds.